Guna people: Political and social organization

-In Guna Yala, each community has its own political organization, led by a saila (pronounced "sigh-lah").
+In Guna Yala, each community has its own political organization, led by a saila (pronounced "sigh-lah" ['saj.la]).
 The saila is customarily both the political and religious leader of the community; he memorizes songs which relate the sacred history of the people, and in turn transmits them to the people.
 Decisions are made in meetings held in the Onmaked Nega, or Ibeorgun Nega (Congress House or Casa de Congreso), a structure which likewise serves both political and spiritual purposes.
 In the Onmaked Nega, the saila sings the history, legends, and laws of the Guna, as well as administering the day-to-day political and social affairs.
 The saila is usually accompanied by one or more voceros who function as interpreters and counselors for the saila.
 Because the songs and oral history of the Guna are in a higher linguistic register with specialized vocabulary, the saila's recitation will frequently be followed by an explanation and interpretation from one of the voceros in informal Guna language.

 Guna families are matrilinear and matrilocal, with the groom moving to become part of the bride's family.
 The groom also takes the last name of the bride.

 Today there are 49 communities in Guna Yala.
 The region as a whole is governed by the Guna General Congress, which is led by three Saila Dummagan ("Great Sailas").